All Episodes

 Yeah.

-One of them was he said that's not all the protests prove.
+One of them was he said, that's not all the protests prove.

-They also prove how ridiculously out of control our federal governments let the problem get.
+They also prove how ridiculously out of control our federal government's let the problem get.

-Or that the current immigration enforcement system is such a joke that the half million have nothing to fear from openly entering the public streets and arguing against legislation currently before Congress.
+Which is worse, he acts, that a half million immigration criminals and their descendants and sympathizers can be found in a single American city, or that the current immigration enforcement system is such a joke that the half million have nothing to fear from openly entering the public streets and arguing against legislation currently before Congress.

 Somebody's got to protest if Americans won't do it.